CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex8.md

 ## Exercise 8: Validate connectivity from 'on-premises' to Azure

-In this exercise, you will validate connectivity from your simulated on-premises environment to Azure.
+In this exercise, you will validate connectivity from your simulated on-premises environment to Azure using multiple scenarios.

 ## Lab objectives